samuelrwabwera/signature/README.md

 * **Canvas height** - Height of writable area in pixels.
 * **Canvas width** - Width of writable area in pixels.
 * **Show background grid** - When set to yes, a grid is shown in the background of the writable area.
-* **Grid X** - The distance in pixels between gridlines in the horizontal direction.
+* **Grid X** - The distance in pixels between grid lines in the horizontal direction.
-* **Grid Y** - The distance in pixels between gridlines in the vertical direction.
+* **Grid Y** - The distance in pixels between grid lines in the vertical direction.
 * **Grid color** - HTML color code of the grid
 * **Grid border width** - Width of canvas border in pixels
 * **Data URL** - Unlimited string attribute that is used to save the signature.